Sewerage Services (CMWS)

 Any new connections or extensions to the CWMS must comply with Council's standards and guidelines to ensure Council takes responsibility for an efficient and trouble free drainage network.
 To guarantee a high standard is achieved, Council now requires a greater amount of information about a proposed connection before any construction is to commence.
 All drainage infrastructure must also be inspected prior to backfilling.
 As-constructed plans of each new connection and extension of the drainage network are now compulsory to enable Council to keep up to date electronic mapping and records of the network.

-Please use the link to the Wastewater & Septic page.
+Please refer to the Wastewater & Septic page.